Anikribhu/WeatherApp/README.md

-# WeatherApp - A Dechack Devfolio Project
+# WeatherApp - A Hack4bengal Project
 Weather App is an online web app project.<br>
 Can be viewed in any device.